FastER: On-Demand Entity Resolution in Property Graphs: Experimental Evaluation

 Moreover, as the complexity of relationships among nodes increases, the graph pattern should incorporate more nodes, and filtering rules should constrain multiple attributes to effectively capture structural dependencies.

 When selecting a graph pattern, overly strict constraints should be avoided.
 For example: \textit{Pattern 1}: \(x \rightarrow y \rightarrow z \leftarrow y' \leftarrow x'\); \textit{Pattern 2}: \(x \rightarrow y \rightarrow z\), \(x' \rightarrow y' \rightarrow z'\).
 Requiring node \(z'\) to be strictly identical to \(z\) may exclude many valid candidates.
 Instead, constraining the similarity between \(z\) and \(z'\) rather than enforcing identical entity IDs (eid) prevents over-filtering and enhances match coverage.
 In summary, filtering rule and graph pattern selection directly influence the trade-off between execution time and recall.
 Stricter rules are preferable when execution time is a priority, whereas relatively looser rules are recommended when balancing execution time and recall.
-Furthermore, our latest research also explores an automated rule recommendation mechanism, and we will report further progress in future work (see \href{https://anonymous.4open.science/r/On_Demand_Entity_Resolution-9DFB}{GitHub}).
+FastER is designed to leverage domain-specific rules for high-precision filtering.
+Meanwhile, recent work has begun to explore automated strategies for rule selection in graph-based entity resolution.
+We provide supporting resources on our project page\footnote{\url{https://github.com/Zaiwen/On_Demand_Entity_Resolution}}, which assist users in automatically constructing effective rules programmatically.
+This line of research is actively evolving and offers potential for future enhancements.